jam1015/clone_dotfiles/README.md

 # Helps Me Clone Dotfiles

-Clones from [this repo](https://github.com/jam1015/dotfiles) using techniques based on [this article](https://www.ackama.com/what-we-think/the-best-way-to-store-your-dotfiles-a-bare-git-repository-explained/)
+Clones from [this repo](https://github.com/jam1015/dotfiles) using techniques based on [this article](https://www.ackama.com/what-we-think/the-best-way-to-store-your-dotfiles-a-bare-git-repository-explained/).
+Implemented in the `clone_dotfiles.bash` script in this repo.

 to set up SSH on a new computer: